Priors, Hierarchy, and Information Asymmetry for Skill Transfer in Reinforcement Learning: Skill Transfer in Reinforcement Learning

 \subsection{Information Asymmetry}

 Information Asymmetry (IA) is a key component in both of the aforementioned approaches, promoting the discovery of behaviours that generalise.
 IA can be understood as the masking of information accessible by certain modules.
 Not conditioning on specific environment aspects forces independence and generalisation across them \citep{galashov2019information}.
-In the context of hierarchical KL-regularized RL, the explored asymmetries between the high-level policy, $\pi^H$, and prior, $\pi_0^H$, have been narrow \citep{tirumala2019exploiting, pertsch2020accelerating}. \citet{tirumala2019exploiting, pertsch2020accelerating} explore auto-regressive priors of the form: $\pi_0^H(\latent_t|\stateActionHistory_t) = N(\latent_t| \mu(\latent_{t-1}), \sigma^2(\latent_{t-1}))$ and $\pi_0^H(\latent_t|\stateActionHistory_t) = N(\latent_t| \mu(\state_{t}), \sigma^2(\state_{t}))$ respectively.
-Both choices condition on minimal information, limiting their ability to distil and transfer knowledge across tasks.
-However, as discussed next, with a more principled approach to choice of IA, richer behaviours can be discovered and transferred.
+In the context of (hierarchical) KL-regularized RL, the explored asymmetries between the (high-level) policy, $\pi^{(H)}$, and prior, $\pi_0^{(H)}$, have been narrow \citep{tirumala2019exploiting, tirumala2020behavior, liu2022motor, pertsch2020accelerating, pertschguided, rao2021learning, ajay2020opal, goyal2019infobot}.
+Concurrent with our research, \citet{bagatellasfp} published work exploring a wider range of asymmetries, closer to those we explore.
+We summarise explored asymmetries in \Cref{tab:IAs_explored} (with $\action_{t-n:t}$ representing action history up to $n$ steps in the past).

+Choice of information conditioning heavily influences which skills can be uncovered and how well they transfer.
+For example, \citet{pertsch2020accelerating} discover observation-dependent behaviours, such as navigating corridors in maze environments, yet are unable to learn history-dependent skills, such as never traversing the same corridor twice.
+In contrast, \citet{liu2022motor}, by conditioning on history, are able to learn these behaviours.
+However, as we will show, in many scenarios, na\"ively conditioning on entire history can be detrimental for transfer, by discovering behaviours that do not generalise favourably across history instances, between tasks. \rebuttal{We refer to this dilemma as the \emph{expressivity-transferability} trade-off.} Crucially, all previous works predefine the choice of asymmetry, based on the practitioner's intuition, that may be sub-optimal for skill transfer.
+By introducing theory behind the \emph{expressivity-transferability} of skills, we present a simple data-driven method for automating the choice of IA, by learning it, yielding transfer benefits.